Fashion brand: Global fashion brands

 The fashion industry is widely recognised as one of the most actively internationalising sectors within the retail industry.
 A significant proportion of globally recognised fashion brands conduct the majority of their commercial activities beyond their country of origin.
 International operations are the primary source of revenue for prominent brands such as H&M, Inditex, and Nike.
 Nike's global success serves as a pertinent illustration of the significance of brand extensions in the growth of sport brands.
 Other prominent brands in this industry, including Adidas, Reebok, Puma, and Asics, have similarly embraced this trend by introducing new apparel and footwear offerings.

 Categorization

 The fashion industry involves the design, production, distribution, marketing, retailing, advertising, and promotion of various types of clothing for men, women, and children.
 This includes both high-end designer fashion and everyday clothing, ranging from couture ball gowns to casual sweatpants.
 The category of fashion brands displays a significant variation in terms of both price segmentation and product quality.

 Luxury brands

-Premium and luxury brands are characterized by their exceptional performance in their designated market segments, along with their capability to offer distinctive and valuable features and benefits that are specific to their products.
+Premium and luxury brands are characterised by their exceptional performance in their designated market segments, along with their capability to offer distinctive and valuable features and benefits that are specific to their products.
 Examples are Gucci and Hermès.